prashant-jadon/lundry_api/README.md

 ## **Security Notes**

 - All admin endpoints must use `authenticateToken` and check for `isAdmin: true` in the JWT payload.
-- Never expose sensitive user data (like passwords).
-- Only admins should be able to update pricing, wash types, or view all users/orders.

 ---